-All results recorded in this template will be made publically available on NETL's database exchange web portal (https://edx.netl.doe.gov/ree/).
-The focus of this task is to characterize the bulk elemental concentration and mineralogy of rare earth elements in coal and coal by-product material during field sampling in order to provide data needed to determine the best course of action.
+All results recorded in this template will be made publicly available on NETL's database exchange web portal (https://edx.netl.doe.gov/ree/).
+The focus is to characterize the bulk elemental concentration and mineralogy of rare earth elements in coal and coal by-product material during field sampling in order to provide data needed to determine the best course of action.

-The Attributes tab contains definitions and examples that help determine the correct dropdown item/s to select from both of the Results tabs.
-The Results (Dry Mass Basis (DMB) and Dry Ash Basis (DAB)) tabs represent the two ways NETL requires the data to be reported.
-The Instructions tab contains an embedded PDF that provides step-by-step instructions on how to fill out each column within the Results tabs.
-In order to maintain the NETL database's breadth of data accuracy, researchers should endeavor to accurately and precisely describe all information about the samples that is publically releasable.
+The Attributes tab contains definitions and examples that help determine the correct dropdown item/s to select from both of the Field Samples tabs.
+The Field Samples Dry Mass Basis (DMB) and Dry Ash Basis (DAB) tabs represent the two ways NETL requires the data to be reported.
+The Instructions tab contains an embedded PDF that provides step-by-step instructions on how to fill out each column within the Field Samples tabs.
+In order to maintain the NETL database's breadth of data accuracy, researchers should endeavor to accurately and precisely describe all information about the samples that is publicly releasable.
 Please send all email user questions to NETLREEGROUP@Netl.doe.gov or contact your federal project manager.